Coderzthereal/shool/README.md

 Runs in pure Ruby.
 Should work with Ruby 2+, but it's only been tested with 2.7+.

 ## Contributions
 Feel free to make pull requests.
 If any actually show up, I'll be very thankful.
-I have no idea what I'm doing with testing so update tests if you do.
+I have no idea what I'm doing with testing so update tests if you would like.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)